kamkor/blog/_posts/2015-10-5-Covariance-And-Contravariance-In-Scala.md

 ## Use-site and declaration-site variance

-So far this post has shown declaration-site variance because variance was defined during the declaration of the type with a + prefix for covariant type parameter and a - prefix for contravariant type parameter.
+So far this post has described declaration-site variance because variance was defined during the declaration of the type with a + prefix for covariant type parameter and a - prefix for contravariant type parameter.

-There is also use-site variance where variance is defined by the user of the type.
+Another kind of variance is use-site variance which is defined by the user of the type.
 It is best explained with an example. `VendingMachine` below is invariant in its type parameter `A`.

 {% highlight scala %}
 class VendingMachine[A]